 FTP (File Transfer Protocol) is used to access shared files through the Internet.
 In order to share files, you will need to plug in a USB storage device on the USB port on the back of the router.
-Signing up for a Dynamic DNS service (outlined in Identify Your Network section pg.39) will provide identification of the router's network from the Internet.
+Signing up for a Dynamic DNS service (outlined in Identify Your Network section pg.49) will provide identification of the router's network from the Internet.
 You can access your shared files by typing ex.ftp://router'sWANIPaddress or ftp://myDDNSservice.
 Please follow the steps below to configure the router's FTP settings

-1. Log into your router management page (see "Access your router management page" on page 26).
+- 1. Log into your router management page (see "Access your router management page" on page 17). - 2.
+Click on the Advanced tab.

-2. Click on Administrator, and click on File Sharing.
+3. Click on the USB section and click on FTP Server.

-- 3. Review the setting on Samba Server Information section.
-Click Apply to save settings - Server Status: Select enable or disable for the feature. - Language: Select your language.
+4. Review the setting on Samba Server Information section.
+Click Apply to save settings

+- Server Status: Select enable or disable for the feature. - Language: Select your language. - 5.
+Review the administrator settings required for your FTP server.
+Click Apply to save settings

-- 4. Review the administrator settings required for your FTP server.
-Click Apply to save settings - User Name: Enter the user name to be used to access your files. - Password: Enter the password for the user name.
+- User Name: Enter the user name to be used to access your files. - Password: Enter the password for the user name. - 5.
+Review the User Account List section.
+Click Apply to save settings

-- 5. Review the User Account List section.
-Click Apply to save settings - User Name: Enter the user name to be used to access your files. - Password: Enter the password for the user name. - Permission: Select the permission you will grant to the user - Enabled: Click to activate user account.
+- User Name: Enter the user name to be used to access your files. - Password: Enter the password for the user name. - Permission: Select the permission you will grant to the user - Enabled: Click to activate user account.